TithiB-del/SolutionChallenge2024/README.md

 # SolutionChallenge2024
-created for solution challenge 2024
+Created for solution challenge 2024.